magicpants2/bekindrewind/README.md

 Make sure everything spins freely and smoothly.
 I use 3 in 1 oil to lubricate all the parts that move.
 To set the torque limiter rotate the threaded hex until it is almost tight.
 Rotate the entire assembly to wind it up.
 It should rotate the 3 times without slipping.
 Loosen the nut and repeat the process until it slips when fully wound but not before.
 It can be a little tricky.

-I am wrapping electrical tape around the main body in order to attatch it to the spool for testing, there is currently no stand yet
+I am wrapping electrical tape around the main body in order to attatch it to the spool for testing, there is currently no stand yet.

+Please keep in mind this is in beta testing and it is not yet ready for full implementation